EMERGENCY POWER CUTS FAQ

 You will receive 48hrs notice of any planned Emergency Power Cuts being introduced.

-The Emergency Power Cut Rota has been developed to share power between these blocks in a fair manner, whilst seeking to minimise the amount of power cuts.
+The Emergency Power Cut Rota has been developed to share power between these blocks in a fair manner, whilst seeking to minimise the number of power cuts.

 The Emergency Power Cut Rota will temporarily reduce electricity demand, protect the UK electricity system and avoid more extensive, unplanned power cuts.
 The rota will ensure that everyone has electricity for the majority of the day.